 We will work with our neighbours and the community during the construction period to minimise the impact on them.
 Inevitably there will be some construction noise and lorries will need access to the site as the improvements are carried out.

 Will these improvements help reduce odour?

 The new permanent centrifuge system will enable even more efficient management of the waste that currently takes place on site, reducing the potential for odour.
 The project plans also include the addition of another deodorising unit.
-All the improvements are designed to improve the efficiency of the WWTW, removing the likelihood of odours occurring and reducing their impact if they do.
+All the improvements are designed to improve the efficiency of the WWTW, reducing the potential for odour.

 What are the environmental impacts?